QiteBlock/fhevm-hardhat-t-rex/README.md

 ## WARNING !
 Read that before executing anything !

 - In this project, i used the latest fhevm hardhat template.
 Please note that i need to modify the scripts in order to make it works.
 In the task `taskDeploy`, i get error that ethers cannot find the contract in this location : `await ethers.getContractFactory("fhevm/...");`.
 I modify it to `await ethers.getContractFactory("fhevmTemp/...");` in order to be able to use the mock mode.
-- And for real test mode, i need to modify it to `await ethers.getContractFactory("fhevmTemp/fhevm/...");`
+- And for local node test mode, i need to modify it to `await ethers.getContractFactory("fhevmTemp/fhevm/...");`
 - Total supply is set to a cypher because in mint function we need to verify the eligibility of the transfer.
 So it needs to be a cypher because other values are.
 I know that maintaining a list of investors make the token not scalable as there will be more and more investors and the `allowEachInvestorToAccessTotalSupply` will be more and more expensive.
 It can even make the transaction failed because of the max amount of gas in a block.
 This is a problem that need to be considered, however we have the function `removeInvestor` to remove useless investors from the list and for a security token as the T-REX one.
 We will not have that many investors.
 So normally it should be ok.

 ## Mock mode